mk-hassan/EPL-predictions-mlops/README.md

 ## Infrastructure Overview

-This document provides a comprehensive overview of the Terraform-managed infrastructure for the EPL Predictions project, emphasizing architectural decisions, best practices, and organizational patterns.
+This section provides a comprehensive overview of the Terraform-managed infrastructure for the EPL Predictions project, emphasizing architectural decisions, best practices, and organizational patterns.

 ---